omeka/omeka-s-enduser/sites/sites.md

 You will probably want to leave the site Private until you have added some content.

 ## Manage a site
+To manage a site, navigate to the *Sites* tab from the Omeka S Admin Dashboard.
+Click either on the site’s title or the edit (pencil) button in the list of sites.

-On the admin show page for a site, you can see the URL Slug, Title, and current Theme for the site.
+The admin show page for a site, you can see the URL Slug, Title, and current Theme for the site.

 ![Sites show page, displaying summary information](../sites/sitesfiles/sites_show.png)

-On the left-hand navigation are options for *General* options, site *Settings* and site *Pages*.
-General options include: administrative options, the item pool, navigation management, and user permissions.
+Site admin left hand navigation options are: *General*, *Pages*, *[Navigation](../sites/site_navigation.md)*, *Item Pool*, *User Permissions*, and *Settings*.

-The standard options in the left hand navigation (items, item sets, etc) are still available under the *Global Navigation* header.
+The standard options in the left hand navigation of the Omeka S Admin (items, item sets, etc) are still available under the *Global Navigation* header.
 Click the words *Global Navigation* or the small orange arrow to reveal the standard left-hand navigation menu options.

-## General
-General site management has the following tabs: Admin, Item Pool, [Navigation](../sites/site_navigation.md), and User Permissions.

-On the *Admin* tab on the of the General Site management, you can change the site’s *URL Slug*, *Title*, and *Theme*

-See below for information on using. *Item Pool* and *User Permissions*

 From any tab you can use the the *make public/private* button (eye icon) to set whether the site is visible to the public or only to users of the Omeka S system.